 The Capital Projects Map gives an overview of some of SFMTA's geographic-specific capital investments.
-Please refer to the Capital Program Areas for a complete list of all capital investments over FY 2015-2019 CIP period.
+Please refer to the following capital program areas for a complete list of all capital investments over FY 2015-2019 CIP period.

 The FY2015-2019 CIP